 I have my favorite spots in Philadelphia where I can get excellent coffee.
 There are also plenty of great restaurants.
 However, there is nothing like Brother Hubbard with its excellent coffee and great food.
 A girl can wish though.

-Brother Hubbard is located at 153 Chapel Street, Dublin 1, Ireland.
+Brother Hubbard has two locations in Dublin.
+I ate at the restaurant located at 153 Chapel Street, Dublin 1, Ireland.